manwar/theweeklychallenge/content/blog/perl-weekly-challenge-091.md

 ### Example 1:

-    Input: @N = (1, 3, 1, 2)
+    Input: @N = (1, 2, 1, 2)
     Output: 1

-    as we jump one place from index 0 and then three place from index 1 to reach the last index.
+    as we jump one place from index 0 and then twoe places from index 1 to reach the last index.

 ### Example 2:

     Input: @N = (2,1,1,0,2)
     Output: 0

-    it is impossible to reach the last index. as we jump two place from index 0, followed by one place jump from index 2 to reach the index 3. once you reached the index 3, you can't go any further because you can only jump 0 position further.
+    it is impossible to reach the last index. as we jump two places from index 0 to reach index 2, followed by one place jump from index 2 to reach the index 3. once you reached the index 3, you can't go any further because you can only jump 0 position further.

 <br>